KoddiDev/blog-integrating-sponsored-listings/README.md

 1. &hellip;

 ## Development
 Ensure Node and NPM are installed.
 Install NPM packages with `npm install`.
-Run a deve build with `npm run dev`.
+Run a dev build with `npm run dev`.